MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 ## Configure permissions to access transcript

 Your app must have the required permissions for fetching transcripts.
-Your app can access and fetch transcripts for a Teams meeting using classic permissions or RSC permissions.
+Your app can access and fetch transcripts for a Teams meeting using organization-wide application permissions or meeting-specific RSC application permissions.

-### Use classic permissions
+### Use organization-wide application permissions

 You can configure your app to access meeting transcripts across the tenant where it's installed.
 In this case, the meeting organizer doesn't need to install your app in the Teams meeting chat.
-Because of tenant-wide classic permissions authorized by tenant administrator, your app can read and access transcripts for all meetings in the tenant.
+As  organization-wide classic permissions are authorized by tenant administrator, your app can read and access transcripts for all meetings in the tenant.

 The following permissions can be granted to your app: